 The board aligns and manages district resources in a responsible manner to meet goals and to promote growth of student achievement.

-- •Adopt a budget that supports the vision. - •Use data to link instructional needs to instructional resources. - •Provide transparency with district financial reports.
+- •Adopt a budget that supports the vision. - •Use data to link instructional needs to instructional resources. - Provide transparency through district financial reports.